Cybernetic1/reinforcement-learning-experiments/README-algebraic-logic.md

 In the DQN approach to Reinforcement Learning, the Q network learns the function *Q(s,a)* where *s* = state and *a* = action.

 In our logic approach, *Q(s,a)* is implemented by logic rules of the form *s* &vdash; *a*, where an "action" is regarded as logic deduction.

+### Algorithm

+Horn formula:  1 + PQR... + PQR...Z = 1
+or PQR &oplus; PQR...Z = 0
+where &oplus; means exclusive OR and 0 means False.
+The satisfaction of this equation means that Z has to be True (if PQR... are True).
+This is a solution of the equation.